Rosebery (NSW)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rosebery has 61 active public transport stops, all of which are bus stops.
-These stops are served by 20 different routes that collectively facilitate 5,318 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically living within 125 meters of the nearest stop.
-In this predominantly residential area, most commuters travel outward.
-Cars remain the primary mode of transportation, used by 64% of residents, while buses and trains are used by 11% and 10% respectively.
-The average vehicle ownership per dwelling is 0.7, lower than the regional average.
+Rosebery has 61 operational public transport stops, serving a mix of bus routes.
+These stops are served by 20 different routes, facilitating 5,318 weekly passenger trips in total.
+The area's transport accessibility is rated excellent, with residents located an average of 125 meters from the nearest stop.
+As a predominantly residential zone, most commuters travel outward.
+Cars remain the primary mode of transport at 64%, followed by buses at 11% and trains at 10%.
+Vehicle ownership stands at 0.7 per dwelling, below the regional average.

 According to the 2021 Census, 51.9% of residents work from home, which may be influenced by COVID-19 conditions.
-On average, there are 759 trips daily across all routes, equating to approximately 87 weekly trips per individual stop.
+Service frequency averages 759 trips daily across all routes, resulting in approximately 87 weekly trips per individual stop.

 Frequently Asked Questions - Transport